pcb1631/PYP/docs/source/index.rst

 The (De) Gym Management System is a CLI-style program that provides all the necessary utilities to manage a fitness center, featuring a CLI for advanced users and a TUI for user friendliness, as well as a modular user permissions and command system.
 Since it’s written in python, it is supported for Windows, Linux, and Mac.

+It is guranteed that the project does not import third-party libraries.

 Assumptions
 -----------
 - Users know how to use keyboard interrupts (Just CTRL+C)